groupdocs/reference.groupdocs.com/content/sites/groupdocs/editor/english/net/groupdocs.editor.metadata/idocumentinfo/format/_index.md

 ---
 title: Format
 second_title: GroupDocs.Editor for .NET API Reference
-description: Returns a document format
+description: In implementing type should return a document format as a single value from a type that represents one format family and inherits from IDocumentFormat interface
 type: docs
 weight: 10
 url: /net/groupdocs.editor.metadata/idocumentinfo/format/
 ---
 ## IDocumentInfo.Format property

-Returns a document format
+In implementing type should return a document format as a single value from a type, that represents one format family and inherits from IDocumentFormat interface

 ```csharp
 public IDocumentFormat Format { get; }